42xel/BAPL2/README.md

 The value `nil` is not falsy, and you shouldn't use it.

 Did I mention that you shouldn't use nil values ? because you shouldn't.
-If you still want to use `nil`, as you shouldn't, 2 current reliable ways to get a `nil` value are :
+If you still want to use `nil`, as you shouldn't, two current reliable ways to get a `nil` value are :
 `{.=()}` (see the *stack introspection* subsection of section *new feature / change*) and
 `(new[1])[1]`   (see the *Array* subsection)

 The language cruelly lacks type safeguards at the moment and relies entirely on lua.

-In particular, equality test of Array and Functions is to be understood as these object being the same, on the same physical location of memory.
+Equality test of Array and Functions is to be understood as these object being the same, on the same physical location of memory.

 ### Array
 A simple array is declared with the following syntax :
 `new [size]`
-Such an array is empty ("filled" wiht nil values, as much as a lua table can be).
+Such an array is empty ("filled" with nil values, as much as a lua table can be).
 The size of the array is checked when trying to get and set values and an error is thrown when the index is out of bound.

 ```